decretist/Dissertation/Chapter2/chapter2.md

 author-function (Foucault) with respect to a discrete selection of text under consideration (e.g., a particular *dictum*).

-[^b]: In Parts I and II, the part contains distinctions which contain chapters (depth = 3).
+[^58]: In Parts I and II, the part contains distinctions which contain chapters (depth = 3).
 In Part II, the part contains cases which contain questions which contain chapters (depth = 4).

-[^d]: Friedberg, 1.1046.
+[^59]: Friedberg, 1.1046.

-[^c]: The formulaic transition markers used in the hypothetical case statements are: *Hic primum queritur* (15), *Queritur* (8), *Modo primum queritur* (3), *Nunc primum queritur* (3), *Primo queritur* (2), *Primum queritur* (2), *Hic primo queritur* (1), *Modo queritur* (1), *Queritur autem* (1).
+[^60]: The formulaic transition markers used in the hypothetical case statements are: *Hic primum queritur* (15), *Queritur* (8), *Modo primum queritur* (3), *Nunc primum queritur* (3), *Primo queritur* (2), *Primum queritur* (2), *Hic primo queritur* (1), *Modo queritur* (1), *Queritur autem* (1).

-[^e]: C.1 d.init., Friedberg 1.357.
-Although Gratian does not say so explicitly, I think that we can reasonably infer that the father is an urban merchant or professional, rather than a member of the landed aristocracy, since his wealth is in a form sufficiently
+[^61]: C.1 d.init., Friedberg 1.357.
+Although Gratian does not say
+so explicitly, I think that we can reasonably infer that the father is an urban merchant or professional, rather than a member of the landed aristocracy, since his wealth is in a form sufficiently